 In the spring of 1996 the gallery instrument was dedicated as the Loening-Hancock Organ.
 The firm of Taylor & Boody of Staunton, Virginia built the instrument which contains twenty-one stops over two manuals and a pedal.
-The instrument is inspried by the tradition of organ building which was active in the Netherlands and North Germany in the seventeenth and eighteenth centuries.
+The instrument is inspired by the tradition of organ building which was active in the Netherlands and North Germany in the seventeenth and eighteenth centuries.
+A third manual (Brustwerk) and several prepared-for stops were added in 2016.
 Stop and key action are mechanical and the temperament is Kellner.

 The Martha J. Dodge Continuo Organ was built and initiated in December, 2001.
 This superb portative instrument, consisting of 4 ranks and pipes, was built by the firm of Taylor & Boody.